The question we as parents dread:

 - Can your child be trusted with it at school?

 - Will you be able to manage the security and use of your child’s phone?
 What will you do to ensure that?
+Do you know how to stop your ISP tracking your child?

 If you’re constantly thinking…